 Subscribe for full access to BBC's products in full detail

 BBC's revenues were over $1B in 2024.
-Caretta Research has split BBC's revenue into 6 different product categories, the largest of which is linear (thematic channel groups).
+Caretta Research has split BBC's revenue into 6 different product categories, the largest of which is linear (national channel groups).
 For full access to BBC's revenue breakdown subscribe to Caretta Portal.

 Subscribe for full access to BBC's revenue in full detail